Aaron Judge Player Props: Yankees vs. Dodgers

 - Live Stream: Watch this game on Fubo!

 Looking to place a prop bet on Aaron Judge?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Aaron Judge At The Plate

-- Judge has 50 hits and an OBP of .410, both of which are tops among New York hitters this season.

-- Among qualifying hitters in MLB, he ranks 15th in batting average, fifth in on-base percentage, and first in slugging.
+- Among qualifying hitters in baseball, his batting average ranks 23rd, his on-base percentage ranks ninth, and he is first in the league in slugging.

-- In 29.8% of his games this season, he has hit a home run, and 8.8% of his trips to the plate.
+- He has hit a home run in 29.2% of his games this season, and 8.6% of his trips to the plate.

-- Judge has had at least one RBI in 44.7% of his games this season (21 of 47), with two or more RBI 12 times (25.5%).
-He has also been responsible for three or more of his team's runs in five contests.
+- Judge has an RBI in 21 of 48 games this season, with multiple RBI in 12 of them.
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.